Anyone who has visited Coney Island before, will certainly have been awestruck by the tall and lush

-Big Sisters Island, but not in the same scale as at Coney Island Park.
+Big Sisters Island in the southern islands, but not in the same scale as at Coney Island Park.

 Located off the northeastern coast of Singapore, between